-Q2.27) A 4 µF capacitor is charged by a 200 V supply.
-It is then disconnected from the supply and is connected to another uncharged 2 µF capacitors.
+Q 2.27) A 4 µF capacitor is charged by a 200 V supply.
+It is then disconnected from the supply and connected to another uncharged 2 µF capacitor.
 How much electrostatic energy of the first capacitor is lost in the form of heat and electromagnetic radiation?

 Supply voltage, V1 = 200 V